share

 An average clinic holds up to 12% of duplicated medical records.
 Moreover, up to 14% of records imply incorrect patient data, which is one of the EHR interoperability challenges.

-In the post, you will discover the foremost challenges of interoperability in healthcare and the healthcare interoperability adoption barriers.
+In the post, you will discover the foremost challenges of interoperability in healthcare.

 WHAT IS INTEROPERABILITY IN HEALTHCARE?

-The most popular data interoperability standards used by healthcare organizations are:
+The most popular data compatibility standards used by healthcare organizations are:

 • Health Level 7 (HL7) A popular data interoperability standard that helps exchange medical data using standardized messages and documents.